ironsheep/PNut-TS/BUILD-RUN.md

-## Reminder getting latest from repository
+## Reminder: getting latest from repository

 Assuming you don't havve any uncommitted changes in your workspace then the following steps will make sure you have the latest and greatest contents.